 Method 1: The Colosseum

 Let’s start with the “legitimate” way — the Colosseum.
-Early on in the game, you’ll unlock the Colosseum in Waddle Dee Town, and the Meta Knight Cup is the first tournament you can enter.
+Early on in the game, you’ll unlock the Colosseum in Waddle Dee Town, and the Meta Knight Cup is the first tournament you can enter there.
 Beat this challenge, and you’ll receive 500 Star Coins and a Rare Stone.
-This takes a few minutes, but is repeatable.
+This takes a few minutes, but is infinitely repeatable.
 When you beat the main story, you can also play The Ultimate Cup Z for 2,500 Star Coins and 3 Rare Stones.

 In order to beat these cups as fast as possible, we recommend using the Toy Hammer Copy Ability (upgraded to its highest power, if possible).
 When you hold the B button and charge it, Toy Hammer unleashes the strongest single-hit attack in the game.
-Most bosses only go down and two hits, and you can jump while holding the charge to avoid attacks.
+Most bosses go down to two fully-charged hits, and you can jump while holding the charge to avoid incoming attacks.
 Using this charged attack, you can take down the more difficult bosses in just a few seconds.
-Our personal record beating Phantom Gorimondo with Toy Hammer is just 8 seconds!
+Our personal record fighting Phantom Gorimondo with Toy Hammer is just 8 seconds!
 I personally prefer doing a run of the Ultimate Cup Z and then using Method 2 as outlined below.
 Stack up on Attack Boosts and Speed Boosts while you’re at it!
 Check out our amiibo guide for more information.